kobessah/langchain-demo/README.md

 # LangChain Demo

-This is to demonstrate langchain using OpenAI and visualizing with Streamlit
+This is a dummy demo of LangChain using OpenAI and visualizing with Streamlit